 The perfect harness for one dog may not be the right choice for another.
 When shopping for a harness for your pup, there are many factors to consider.

 Measure for the Right Fit

-First, no matter what style or function you’re seeking in a harness, the proper fit should be your No. 1 consideration.
+First, no matter what style or function you’re seeking in a harness, the proper fit should be your primary consideration.
 Before ordering any harness, we recommend carefully measuring your dog to ensure a good fit.

 Girth & Back Length

 Many harnesses are sized according to girth, which is measured at a dog’s widest area, just behind the front legs.
 Use a tape measure to fully wrap around your dog’s ribcage and note the girth in inches.